top of page

 • Confidence building before assessment

-These sorts of support improve understanding, skills, and confidence — they do not replace the student’s own work.
+These sorts of support improve understanding, skills, and confidencethey do not replace the student’s own work.

 Tips for Parents When Teachers Say “No”

-If you’re told that your child cannot have external support:
+If you’re told that your child cannot have external support, it’s important to address this calmly.
+Often, concerns arise from misunderstandings about what’s allowed.

-Art & design boost creativity, problem‑solving, patience and resilience — just like academic subjects.
+Explain that it’s about guiding technique, planning, and confidence — not outsourcing work.
+Art & design boost creativity, problem-solving, patience, and resilience — just like academic subjects.

 Final Thoughts